 The anatomical and biophysical features of human renal venous vessels are discussed in the works of A.V.
 Ayvazyan (Russell et al., 2019).
 He investigated about 400 vessels of the kidneys, measuring the length of the renal vessels, the diameters of their lumens, the thickness of the walls of the vessels, the degree of vascular extensibility, and the load force required for their rupture (Alsulaimani & Al-wayili, 2019; Elwy et al., 2019).
-When comparing the diameters of the renal veins with the arteries, he observed the following pattern: the inner diameter of the renal vein in the wall of the inferior vena cava was 1-2 mm larger than the diameter of its middle lumen.
-Besides, he found that the average diameters of the main renal venous vessels are 1.3-1.4 mm larger than the average diameters of the renal arteries.
+When comparing the diameters of the renal veins with the arteries, he observed the following pattern: the inner diameter of the renal vein in the wall of the inferior vena cava was 1-2 mm larger than the diameters of the main renal venous vessels are 1.3-1.4 mm larger than the average diameters of the renal arteries.